 This is going to help you both make sure the meeting goes and ends up in the place it needs to be.
 Holding back information, advice, and opinions won't benefit customers.

 Walk Them Through As Much As You Can

 Do this as opposed to driving them the whole time.
-This offers you'll a chance to check out things really close to where they are looking, but gives them a much better feel of the area than a car ride would.
+This offers you a chance to check out things really close to where they are looking, and gives them a much better feel of the area than a car ride would.
 It lets them judge what's within biking or walking distance and gives them a chance to see surrounding roads and assess the noise and smell of a neighborhood.

 Visit A Few Times